- Welcome -

 You can start a project you’ve meant to begin but kept postponing.

-You can make phone calls and make plans with people for the near future including today.
+You can make phone calls and make plans with people for the near future, including today.

-If you do such things while you are in your good feeling, you will ground that feeling in you and let it flow into the world at the same time.
+If you do such things while you are in your good feelings, you will ground that feeling in you and let it flow into the world at the same time.
 Benefits will come to you in surprising ways that will lessen your need for your eating disorder.

 If you feel bad, your goal is to bring yourself into a healthy alignment with your environment.
 You are out of balance and believe lies you tell yourself about yourself.